starlit-nox/reading-notes/201/Class01/classnotes_01.md

 ### What's JavaScript?
 <https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_is_JavaScript>

-**JavaScript:** cripting or programming language that allows you to implement complex features on web pages
+**JavaScript:** scripting or programming language that allows you to implement complex features on web pages

 ![delopver.mozzilla.img](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_is_JavaScript/execution.png)

 - common use is to dynamically modify HTML and CSS to update user interface

-- this is done via the ocument Object Model API (above image)
+- this is done via the document Object Model API (above image)

 - **NOTE** errors may occur if JavaScript is loaded and ran before the HTML and CSS